CristianVerdes/RC-FTP-Server/README.md

 - gives the client the feature to delete, create, copy directories and delete, copy files.
 - download and upload files anywhere

+# Status
+- Not finished

+## Problems
+- The project has some threads sync problems (I'll fix this next week)

 ## Running
 - The project works only on a Linux OS.

-## Problems
-- The project has some threads sync problems (I'll fix this next week)